High School Curriculum

 Prerequisite: Must be a student in good standing with attendance and conduct

 Fast forward a few years from now and you will find yourself walking across the stage to receive your degree.
-CONGRATULATIONS!!
 Now what?
 This course will help you make a successful transition into the workplace.
+You will take a look at different careers and see which one best fits your interests, personality, and abilities.
 Conducting a smart job search can be a job in itself.
 This course will give you the tools you need to make the process less overwhelming and help you stand out among the rest.
-You will learn to use resources to help you on your way, and ensure that your résumé gets put on top of the stack.
-Of course you can’t seal the deal until you’ve been to an interview.
-This class will show you how to prepare for the many different types of questions you will likely be asked, and how to answer them.
+You will learn how to work as a team, communicate effectively, give constructive criticism, and get along with coworkers.
+You will also learn your employee rights in the workplace.

-This class is available to students as a one or two credit course.
-Students who elect to earn two credit hours will attend classes 1st through 5th hours, and then be released to their worksite in a paid or unpaid position.
+This class is available to students as a one or three credit course.
+Students who elect to earn three credit hours will attend classes 1st through 5th hours, and then be released to their worksite in a paid or unpaid position.
+Students must have a job in order to enroll in this course.
 All worksites must be approved by the instructor.
 A minimum of ten work hours per week is required.
+If you choose to take just the CVIP Class, you will receive 1 credit hour.

 FOODS AND NUTRITION State ID #16054A001